Man on the Margin

 At its simplest, the unaltered formula for economic success is stable money, low taxes, and individual liberty.
 There is no historical example of an economic system founded and maintained on these principles that has ever failed.

 Mike Kendall is nearly six-foot-five-inches tall, having to slouch at the physical to pass the Air Force’s sub-6’4″ pilot’s rule.
-Lean, sandy-haired, gimlet-eyed, he now serves as an American Airlines pilot of Airbus 321s and for the last twenty years has been pursuing an avocation of studying money from an altitude of 35 thousand feet or so. — George Gilder, from Life After Google
+Lean, sandy-haired, gimlet-eyed, he now serves as an airline pilot of Airbus 321s and for the last twenty years has been pursuing an avocation of studying money from an altitude of 35 thousand feet or so. — George Gilder, from Life After Google